tsgates/arch-wiki-markdown/wiki/Arch_User_Repository.md

 One of the easiest activities for all Arch users is to browse the AUR and vote for their favourite packages using the online interface.
-All packages are eligible for adoption by a TU for inclusion in [community], and the vote count is one of the considerations in that process; it is in everyone's interest to vote!
+All packages are eligible for adoption by a TU for inclusion in community repository, and the vote count is one of the considerations in that process; it is in everyone's interest to vote!

 Sharing and maintaining packages
 --------------------------------

-The user plays an essential role in the AUR, which cannot fulfill its potential without the support, involvement, and contribution of the wider user community.
-The life-cycle of an AUR package starts and ends with the user and requires the user to contribute in several ways.

 Users can share PKGBUILDs using the Arch User Repository.
 It does not contain any binary packages but allows users to upload PKGBUILDs that